 I have been using an Anker PowerCore 20100 for a while now which works with most devices, can charge an iPhone over 5 times, and is allowed in your carry on bag.

 If you are into them then make sure you have some games on your tablet or mobile phone that you can play while not being connected to a phone network.
 Some need to be connected so you won’t be able to play those.

 I am not really a very keen computer game player but have spent many a happy hour playing chess on my tablet when on a long flight.
 It seems to be the only time I get to play these days.

-You can read my post about 14 fun things to do on a flight, plus I also suggest a rather naughty one!
+If you want to know some other fun things to do on a long haul flight and other travel tips you can read my post about 14 fun things to do on a flight, plus I also suggest a rather naughty one!